'Not the storm to question': Thousands of Californians ordered to evacuate ahead of heavy rain

 An "atmospheric river" is expected to arrive Tuesday and last until Thursday, officials said, bringing heavy rain and possible flash flooding, along with tumbling rock and mudslides from San Luis Obispo County south to Los Angeles.

-Eighteen people were killed and 1,000 buildings — many of them homes — were reduced to ashes.
+Two deaths, of a civilian and a firefighter, were blamed in the so-called Thomas Fire.
+More than 1,000 buildings — many of them homes — were destroyed.

 In January, with the blaze still simmering, a powerful storm swept across Santa Barbara and Ventura Counties, triggering mudslides that killed 21 people.

-Note: CORRECTION (March 20, 2018, 4:45 p.m.
-ET): An earlier version of this article misstated the number of people who died in the Thomas Fire.
-There were two deaths, not 18.